 It is better to come to us before we come to you.
 After the opportunity closes on 6 September, HMRC will use information it holds about property sales, in the UK and abroad, to identify people who have not paid what they owe.
 Penalties – or even criminal prosecution – could follow.

 - tell HMRC about unpaid tax by 9 August

 - disclose the details of what they owe paying the tax owed by 6 September

-For more details plus help and support about the campaign, customers can visit HMRC’s website
+For more details plus help and support about the campaign, customers can visit the National Archive website

 Help is also available from HMRC by calling 0845 601 8819.